Boxscoop Curve: Instructions & Tips

 It is best to keep the litter depth > 1.5", especially with lighter litters.
 Once the level drops below 1.5", the clumps will start to form as flatter, wider and closer to the bottom and this will make the sifting process slower.

-If the litter is excessively soiled, it is best to scoop in two or three steps.
-Insert the scoop and move it about half to three quarters of the way around the litter channel.
-You'll notice as the scoop fills up the litter in the channel will begin to push forward.
+If the litter is excessively soiled, it is best to scoop in two steps.
+Insert the scoop and move it around the litter channel.
+You'll notice as the scoop fills up with clumps, some of the litter and waste will be pushed forward.
 It's best to lift out the scoop, discard the waste, and then run the scoop once more all the way around the channel to get any remaining waste out.
 The litter will now be 100% fresh again.

 The Boxscoop Curve base container is very sturdy and you can hold the top edge with your free hand while scooping.
 This will help you get extra leverage, help hold the container still, and also allow you to scoop comfortably without kneeling down, because Curve can support your weight.